 Evan Alexander Johnson (1974-2014), a Wisconsin native, took Greek at St. Olaf and graduated summa cum laude in 1997 with a Mathematics major.
 After a few years spent as a high-school teacher and software developer, he went on to graduate school at UW-Madison, earning a Ph.D. in Mathematics in 2011.
 At the time of his death he was doing postdoctoral research in astrophysics at the Catholic University of Leuven, Belgium, using computer modeling to predict the timing of solar flares and their effect on the power grid, computers, and satellites.
 A dedicated servant of the poor, he gave away most of his income; he had a special interest in Uganda, where he funded scholarships for needy children, established school gardens and tree nurseries, and promoted sustainable farming.

-The winner of The Alec Award receives a certificate and a check for $100.
-Jeremiah Harrelson and his family were able to come to campus to present the award to Kate Bello at the Classics Conversation Table on May 1, 2017.
+Jeremiah Harrelson and his family were able to come to campus to present the award (a certificate and check for $100) to Dylan Walker at the Classics Conversation Table on April 16, 2018.

 Previous Winners of the Alec Award

 2017: Katherine (Kate) A. Bello ’17 (Latin, Medieval Studies, and English major), Mission Hills, KS

 2016: Leif D. McLellan ’16 (Classics and Ancient Studies major), Shoreview, MN